 Crisp on the edges, chewy in the center, and cinnamony through and through, these oatmeal raisin cookies could be kissing cousins to the classic Quaker recipe.
 And, in fact, they contain almost exactly the same ingredients.
 Still, we find these oatmeal raisin cookies to be perceptibly different from the classic.
 In a good, albeit sorta indefinable, way.
 That doesn’t mean you can’t have your own way with them, notes author Stacy Adimando.
-So go on, create your own riff by swapping countless less-expected stir-ins for those predictably healthful raisins, whether dried cherries, chocolate-covered raisins, toasted almonds, toffee bits, dark chocolate chunks, cranberries, chopped soft caramels, chopped chocolate-covered peanut butter cups…uh, we could blather on and on, though frankly, we’d rather hear ’bout what you choose to toss in your cookie batter.
+So go on, create your own riff by swapping countless less-expected stir-ins for those predictably healthful raisins, whether dried cherries, chocolate-covered raisins, toasted almonds, toffee bits, dark chocolate chunks, cranberries, chopped soft caramels, chopped chocolate-covered peanut butter cups…uh, we could blather on and on, though frankly, we’d rather hear ’bout what you choose to toss in your cookie batter.–Renee Schettler

-Oatmeal Raisin Cookie Recipe
+Oatmeal Raisin Cookies

-- 1 stick (4 ounces) unsalted butter, at room temperature
+- 1 (4-ounce) stick unsalted butter at room temperature

 - 2/3 cup light brown sugar

-- 1 egg
+- 1 large egg

 - 1 teaspoon vanilla extract